seanyeo300/FocusNet_ASC/README2.md

 This repository consists of a simple approach to train a low-complexity ASC model using Knowledge Distillation.
 The teacher model uses the Patchout faSt Spectrogram Transformer ([PaSST](https://arxiv.org/abs/2110.05069)) [1] model pre-trained with AudioSet [2].
 The student model uses the DCASE2024 Baseline model.
 <br/>

 The training dataset is the TAU 2022 urban acoustic scenes mobile development dataset.
+The h5 files for the training dataset and dir augmentations are provided.

+**For the DCASE challenge, you will need to adjust the eval_dl dataloader and dataset functions to load the evaluation data from wav files.**

 <br />